 The school uniform is detailed below.
 School ties and Blazers (part of the S5 and S6 uniform) but can be worn by pupils from S1 to S4 if they wish and are bought locally from Abstitch (Aberdeen Embroidery Company Ltd), Ann Street, Aberdeen.

 Parents of pupils are overwhelmingly supportive of the school’s dress code and we urge you to help us in seeing that our pupils continue to come to school smartly turned out in school uniform.
 Pupils who do not represent the school during the school day will not be allowed to represent the school on out of school conferences, exhibitions or extra-curricular excursions, including trips abroad during Activities Week.

-A uniform check is carried out each morning by register teachers.
+A uniform check is carried out each morning by teachers.
 They will be logged and may be asked to wear a school sweatshirt from a stock held in school.

 If any parent requires financial support to purchase uniform items, school clothing grants can be downloaded from the links below.

 What happens if you wear full uniform all the time?

-- House points will be awarded for wearing full uniform;
+- House points awarded for wearing full uniform;

-- There will be two prizes in the summer term of outings with registration teachers.
+- Prizes in the summer term of outings with registration teachers.
 One for the class in S1/S2 with the best uniform record and one for the class in S3/4 with the best uniform record.

 What happens if you don’t come to school in uniform?